jstasz/about-me-page/README.md

 1. Clone the repository with the source code or download it to your computer.
 2. In the terminal, navigate to the folder where the package.json file is located.
 3. Install the dependencies by <i>npm install</i>
-4. Start the development server by typing the command <i>npm run dev</i> in the terminal.
+4. Start the development server by typing the command <i>npm start</i> in the terminal.
 The website should now open in your browser at http://localhost:1234/.
 5. If you want to build a production-ready version of the website, type the command <i>npm run build</i>in the terminal.
 Parcel will generate the output files and place them in the dist/ folder.